barispolatt/Basic-BMI-Calculator/README.md

 # Basic-BMI-Calculator
-BMI calculating just using basic java codes.
+BMI calculation by using basic java codes.